MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-power-bi-semantic-model-refresh.md

 ## Monitor the Data workflow DAG and run it from Apache Airflow UI

-After saving, the DAG files are automatically loaded into the Apache Airflow UI.
+After you click on save, files are automatically loaded into the Apache Airflow UI.
 To monitor them, select on the "Monitor in Apache Airflow" button.

 :::image type="content" source="media/data-workflows/monitor-directed-acyclic-graph.png" alt-text="Screenshot to monitor the Airflow DAG.":::